coverclock/com-diag-hazer/README.md

 is a form of Differential GNSS and can, over time, achieve very high position (and time) accuracy and precision.

+F9P connections: UART1 to Arduino (if present), UART2 to XBee (if present), USB to off board F9P USB connector.

+XBee connections: UART1 to Arduino (if present), UART2 to F9P, USB to off board XBee USB connector.

 ### Base A7

     $ simplertk2bbase /dev/ttyACM0